National park safety tips

 - Know your animals.
 We’ve encountered black bears and pit vipers but, in every situation, they were only interested in escaping our company.
 We know; it’s not personal.
 We don’t advance to photograph wildlife because, well, they’re wild.
 And unpredictable.
 Attacks do happen, sometimes at no fault of the humans, but often because people make careless mistakes.
 Even animals that rarely show aggression, such as mountain goats, will attack.
 One final habit of ours – we never hike without bear mace in grizzly country.
 In continental U.S., that’s usually Yellowstone and Glacier national parks.

-- For Pete’s sake, follow the rules!
+- For Pete’s sake, if there was one national park safety tips that tops them all – follow the rules!
 It seems that every year someone steps off the boardwalk in Yellowstone’s Geyser Basin and perishes by falling through a thin, thermal surface, despite the trail warning signs and park literature cautions.
 I try, but it’s very difficult to feel sorry for someone who ignores the safety information.

 My final national park safety advice: study your destinations in advance.
 Before a recent hiking trip in Saguaro National Park and the Sonoran Desert, I camped in front of my computer screen and researched all of its beauty and potential hazards.
 I arrived prepared.
 Nothing tragic occurred.
 And I left with only great memories.